 The Academy Trust continues to evolve and to adapt to the ever-changing educational environment.
 The Academy Trust has been in operation since 2011 and is in its 12th year of operation since conversion to an Academy Trust.
-The total number of pupils in the year ended 31 August 2023 was 1,219.
+The total number of pupils in the year ended 31 August 2024 was 1,206.

-The Academy Trust is committed to continual improvement, which is achieved in a number of ways, including improvement planning, review meetings, continual professional development, lesson observations, performance management, self-evaluation, data analysis and action planning.
-The particular achievements and performance of the Academy Trust during the year ended 31 August 2023 were as follows in addition to high levels of academic achievement:
+The Academy Trust is committed to continual improvement, which is achieved in a number of ways, including working with an external School Improvement Partner to quality assure our self-evaluation, data analysis and development planning.
+There is a comprehensive continual professional development programme in place for all staff along with regular lesson observations and feedback discussions for teaching staff.
+The particular achievements and performance of the Academy Trust during the year ended 31 August 2024 were as follows in addition to high levels of academic achievement: